Mihonarium/moratorium.ai/docs/intro.md

 It's like in Goethe's [Sorcerer's Apprentice](https://en.wikipedia.org/wiki/The_Sorcerer%27s_Apprentice) (or its [Disney adaptation](https://youtu.be/3hKgEylk8ks) with Mickey Mouse): if you task a broom with filling a bucket with water, it might create a flood.
 There are a million things that you value, and the robot will happily trade off anything not mentioned in its objective.

 Imagine wishing for the robot to make you smile or feel happy or click on the thumbs-up button.
-The robot that wants to achieve that with the highest certainty and get the maximum reward, by any means possible.
+The robot wants to achieve this with the highest certainty and get the maximum reward, by any means possible.
 What happens?

 Before the AI is at a superhuman level, this misalignment of the specified objective and human values isn’t as much of an issue, since robots are not yet good enough at pursuing their objectives.
 If your dog automatically gets treats when it makes you smile, it’s not a problem, because dogs aren’t smart enough to figure out they can inject drugs into you and make you smile all the time.
-Here the optimization pressure isn’t too high, and your dog might care about you.
+Here, the optimization pressure isn’t too high, and your dog might care about you.

 But as more capable neural network architectures can approximate algorithms that are smarter and better at agency, the problem can become worse.
 We don’t know what objective we could specify, in math, that would capture everything we value and wouldn’t lead to catastrophic consequences under enormous optimization pressure.
 It’s really hard to express preferences about the future you can safely point a superintelligent AI to (see [The Hidden Complexity of Wishes](https://www.lesswrong.com/posts/4ARaTpNX62uaL86j6/the-hidden-complexity-of-wishes) for more on this).
 We have no idea how to design a mathematical formula that encapsulates caring about you and can be used as an objective for a superhuman AI.